b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelsons-Plane.md

 &nbsp;

 ### Mythology
-Assuming this story is heavily embellished&mdash;and all I can really offer is speculation&mdash;I'd call our attention back to an earlier section in these notes: *what was the point of this story*, assuming it was all true?
+All I can really offer is speculation.
+Assuming this story is heavily embellished, I'd call our attention back to an earlier section in these notes: *what was the point of this story*, assuming it was all true?
 Are we meant to keep our composure in the face of certain death, as Nelson had, because we understand Christ's atonement?
 Are we meant to always be conscientious of our worthiness and moral standing before God's judgment?
 Was the story meant to underscore how the "real" achievements in life are contingent upon temple ordinances, therefore we should set our sights there? ...
 All of the above?

 &nbsp;